PushOCCRP/Push-Backend/README.md

 - If you're having troubles connecting from your browser, make sure that you have port 443 open to incoming traffic on the server.

-# Setting Up Push Notifiations
+# Setting Up Push Notifications
 For our project we use a system called Uniqush.
 This is an open sourced push notification manager that lets us manage the system without paying or using a service such as Urban airship.
-Because iOS and Android use different systems we need to set them up seperately, but in the end this will let us send the same message to all devices.
+Because iOS and Android use different systems we need to set them up separately, but in the end this will let us send the same message to all devices.

 ## Local Development
 If you're trying to set up this for local development the SSL keys get a bit off.
 There's two options